 The following rules apply:

 - All animals must be at least 8 weeks old or weigh at least 2 pounds and be in good health.
-Other medical services are not provided.
+Animals cannot be over 7 years of age.

 - Animals under 4 months old should have a small meal at around 6 AM the day of the surgery.
 Animals older than 4 months should not be fed after midnight the night before.

-- Do not withold water from your pet before you come to the clinic.
+- Do not withhold water from your pet before you come to the clinic.